samjy/acmeclient/README.rst

 :client_key_size: Size of client key

 :email: Email associated to the account

+:key_size: Size of certificate key.
+If the key exists, it doesn't change
+           anything

 :private_key_file: Private key.
 If file doesn't exist, a new private key is
                    generated.